Sarah627/Java_miniatures/README.md

 > Nested loops consist of an outer loop and one or more inner loops.
 Each time the outer loop is repeated, the inner loops are reentered, and started anew.
 >
-> "*from Introduction to Java Programming and Data Structures Comperhensive Version 12th Edition by Daniel Y. Liang*"
+> "*from Introduction to Java Programming and Data Structures Comprehensive Version 12th Edition by Daniel Y. Liang*"

-- Nested loops often used to loop over something has more than one diemention like tables, 2D arrays, sorting and so on. you need to keep track of the columns and rows in the same time.
+- Nested loops often used to loop over something has more than one dimension like tables, 2D arrays, sorting and so on. you need to keep track of the columns and rows in the same time.
-- One common example of using nexted loops is printing patterns:
+- One common example of using nested loops is printing patterns:

   ![nested loop pattern example](/images/nested%20loop%20pattern%20example%201.png)